hannesgao/Blackhole-IFL/README.md

 * Link the Raspberry Pi into IFL-Intranet
 * Set its Domain Name to http://blackhole.ifl.kit.edu within the IFL-internal DNS System
 * Modify Apache Web-Server Configuration, set the Address of this virtuell Server to http://blackhole.ifl.kit.edu
-* Test the Reachability and Functionality of the System
+* Test the Reachability and Functionality of the System in IFL-Intranet